SalminStepan/cocktail_api/README.md

 - Sanitized error responses
 - Service-layer logic

 The current test suite does not require a live PostgreSQL instance.

 Database-dependent behavior is isolated with pytest fixtures and monkeypatching, so tests do not read from or modify the production database.

 Repository integration tests against a dedicated test PostgreSQL instance are planned for a later stage.

+## Docker Status

+The API has been successfully:

+- packaged through `pyproject.toml`;
+- built as a Docker image;
+- started as a Docker container;
+- configured through an external `.env` file;
+- connected to PostgreSQL through an SSH tunnel;
+- verified through `/health`, `/health/db`, `/cocktails`, and `/stats`.

 ## Current Limitations